spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 </InfoBox>

-1. Open a terminal session and navigate to the directory where you downloaded the Palette VerteX Helm Chart.
+1. Open a terminal session and navigate to the directory where you downloaded the Palette VerteX Helm Charts provided by our support.
+We recommend you place all three downloaded files into the same directory.
+You should have the following three Helm Charts:

+  - Spectro Management Plan Helm Chart.

+  - Cert Manager Helm Chart.

+  - Image Swap Helm Chart (Optional).

-2. Extract the **values.yaml** from the Helm Chart with the following command.
+2. Extract the **values.yaml** from each Helm Chart.
+Use the command below as a reference.
 Replace the path in the command to match your local path to the downloaded Palette VerteX Helm Chart.
-Use the command below as a reference.
+Do this for all the provided Helm Charts.

     <br />